MythTV/extras/miscdocs/NewDeveloper.rst

    ghurlbut@mythtv.org  (for Gavin Hurlbut)

-Additionally, if you would like a nickname mapped, please let us know via: new-developer@mythtv.org.
+Additionally, if you would like a nickname mapped, please let us know.
 We will need to know what valid email address this email should forward to.

 Either the canonical mail alias or the nickname mail alias is to be used for all git commits, and also for generating the GPG key, and will be used for